pa28/hamclock-systemd/Repository.md

 * [`ve3ysh-repo_2.59.5_armhf.deb`](https://github.com/pa28/hamclock-systemd/releases/download/v2.59.5/ve3ysh-repo_2.59.5_armhf.deb)
 for Arm architecture running a Debian derived Linux OS such as Raspberry Pi OS.

+See the installation instructions for your architecture (Intel/AMD or ARM) below.

 ## Installation

 The following commands will install the `/etc/apt/sources.list.d/ve3ysh.list` file.
 The contents are: